stakeme-team/story-validators-race/wave-2/submissions/sSelmann/submission-general-task-2.md

    - **Pruning Mode**
    - **Size**

+## How to Use the Web Application

+1. **Navigate to the Application**
+   Go to the [Story Snapshot Website by Krews](https://krews.xyz/snapshots/story) in your web browser.

+2. **Choose the Snapshot Type**
+   The application provides two types of snapshots:
+   - **Pruned**: Contains only the most recent state of the blockchain.
+   - **Archive**: Contains a complete history of the blockchain.

+3. **Configure Commands (Optional)**
+   Using the custom configuration menu, you can change your Story root file or the Story and Geth daemon names according to your node configuration.

 4. **Use Setup Commands**
-   Go to the setup commands section and copy the commands respectively and run them on your server.
-Setup commands will download the snapshot in the fastest way with rclone and restart your node and check the logs.
+   Go to the setup commands section, copy the commands, and run them on your server.
+Setup commands will download the snapshot in the fastest way with rclone, restart your node, and check the logs.

-## How often is the snapshot updated?
+## How Often Is the Snapshot Updated?
-   snapshots is taken every two hours.
+Snapshots are taken every four hours.